PurpleShadow1975/Codewars/README.md

 6. Convert boolean to string
 7. Square(n)Sum
 8. RemoveStringSpaces
-9. Convert a String to a Number
+9. Convert a string to a number
+10. Remove first and last character